Morrinsville: Notable places

+CowParade

+Fibre glass cows have been in Morrinsville streets since a Herd of Cows project began in 2015, when 15 life size cows were made.
+By 2019 there were 60, including a 'mega' 6.5 m cow, named Mabel, built in 2017, in recognition of Laurie Maber, Morrinsville's mayor in 1971, who suggested a large cow should be built.
+However, a committee was not formed until a Matamata-Piako District councillor saw CowParade in Chicago.
+The number may not increase, as a new mould would cost around $20,000.
+Each cow costs $6,000.

 Reserves

 In 1970 a 60 acre farm that bordered the Kuranui Reserve was purchased by the Piako County Council.
 This was gazetted as a reserve and named Roy Scott Recreation Reserve, in honour of the county chairman.
 In 1972 a further 27 acre was added onto the reserve.